By the end of this section, you will be able to do the following:

 Link to Learning

-Review the characteristics of fungi by visiting this interactive site from Wisconsin-online.
+Review the characteristics of fungi by watching this video.